Felpszadaa/Felpszadaa/README.md

 ### Hello!

 - 💼 Working with front-end
-- 📚Studying JAVASCRIPT and PYTHON
+- 📚 Studying JAVASCRIPT and PYTHON

 <div>
   <a href="https://github.com/felpszadaa">